 - Participants receiving corticosteroids who have not been on a stable dose for at least 7 days prior to study drug administration.

 - Participants who are currently receiving other anticancer agents.

 - Participants who are receiving cyclosporine, tacrolimus or other agents to prevent GVHD post bone marrow transplant.

-- Participants who are receiving strong cytochrome P450 3A4 (CYP3A4) inhibitors and inducers including traditional herbal medicinal products (eg St. John's Wort).
+- Participants who are receiving strong cytochrome P450 3A4 (CYP3A4) inhibitors and inducers including traditional herbal medicinal products (example, St. John's Wort).

 - Phase 1: Received prior therapy with eribulin mesilate within 6 months prior to study drug administration.

 - Phase 2: Received prior therapies with eribulin mesilate or irinotecan hydrochloride (for prior irinotecan hydrochloride, participants can be included if there was no tumor progression during irinotecan therapy).

 - Any other malignancy that required treatment (except non-melanoma skin cancer, or histologically confirmed complete excision of carcinoma in situ), within 2 years prior to study drug administration.